kabashiy/transfer_entropy/README.md

 * Assign 'wild' or 'mutant' to variable DIR in the first cell
 * Carry out 'Run All'

-About data:
+Data files:

-Data in '[wild](https://github.com/kabashiy/transfer_entropy/tree/main/wild)' and '[mutant](https://github.com/kabashiy/transfer_entropy/tree/main/mutant)' folders  are licensed under [CC-BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/deed.en).
+Time courses for protein translocations in single cells are recorded in csv format. “wild/sos_wt.csv” and “wild/raf_wt.csv” are the data for Fig.6. “mutant/sos_1131.csv” and “mutant/raf_1131.csv” are the data for Fig.7.
+In each file, the first column indicates times (min) of EGF stimulation.
+The second and after columns indicate signal intensities in single cells at the indicated time points.
+The first row shows the cell index, and the SOS and RAF responses with the same index were obtained simultaneously in the same cell.
+These data are licensed under [CC-BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/deed.en).